Maglo22/Maglo22/README.md

 I'm a software engineer from Mexico.
 I recently graduated, yet I feel like I barely know anything to consider myself an engineer.

 Most of my experience is in building web based applications.
-I've made _things_ using different frameworks like Laravel, Django or Express.
-I'd say I'm more of a back-end than a front-end person, but I enjoy doing both.
+I've made _things_ using different frameworks like Laravel, Django, Angular.
+I enjoy doing both front-end and back-end implementations; I think I have been doing more front-end than back-end stuff.

 Even though I've spent most of my time in languages for the web like PHP, Python, HTML, JavaScript, I enjoy writting things in C; not sure if it is because of the language's simplicity or something else.